RezaArani/aillm/README.md

-# **Golang enter code hereRAG/LLM framework with Memory and Transcriber - All-in-One Platform**
+# **Golang RAG/LLM framework with Memory and Transcriber - All-in-One Platform**

 This project is an easy to use **RAG (Retrieval-Augmented Generation)** system that combines an **LLM client with memory**, **text embedding**, and **document transcription** in a single easy-to-configure platform  framework over [LangChain Go](https://github.com/tmc/langchaingo).

-It offers seamless **compatibility with OLLAMA and OpenAI**, making it an excellent choice for chatbot applications and AI-powered search solutions.
+It offers seamless **compatibility with OLLAMA and OpenAI**, making it an excellent choice for chatbot applications.